JaePyJs/perpetual-help-enrollment-system/memory_bank/activeContext.md

   - Students cannot register anyone
 - Registration UI and logic updated to only show allowed user types
 - ID formats for student, teacher, and admin are validated and auto-generated if not provided
+- The student-profile page now uses `as string` instead of `as any` for select fields (gender, civil_status), improving type safety.
+- All major TypeScript warnings in the frontend have been resolved.
+- The frontend codebase is now more robust and maintainable.
+- **Backend robustness review started: initial findings indicate strong use of security middleware, validation, and error handling.**

 ## Next Steps